Transformative Leadership Academy — Mentora Institute

 The Path to Inner and Outer Transformation

-The TL Academy will provide a unique environment for students to pursue deep reflection, strengthen their character, cultivate peer relationships, and hone their core beliefs about life, leadership and the world, with a focus on three areas:
+TLA provides a unique environment for students to pursue deep reflection, strengthen their character, cultivate peer relationships, and hone their core beliefs about life, leadership and the world, with a focus on three areas:

 Inner Mastery